 Synchronous Firefly Guided Tours in NC

 On the North Carolina side of the Smoky Mountains, you can take a Synchronous Firefly Night Walk with Cataloochee Valley Tours in Waynesville on June 1-18, 2017 (dates may change a little depending on when fireflies appear this year).
 You'll be outfitted with a safety vest and flashlight for your walk in the dark of night to their secret viewing locations in small groups.
 Homemade cookies and milk provided, if you behave.
-Tours last 8:30 PM until 11:30 PM (weather permitting) and costs $80/person.
+Tours last 8:30 PM until 11:30 PM (weather permitting) and cost $80/person.
 April update: Sold out with a waiting list.
 Go to the Cataloochee Tours website for reservations.